Abdominoplasty in Manchester

 What Should I Do Before Surgery?

-Before you proceed with surgery, you will be required to attend a consultation where you can discuss with your doctor what you wish to achieve from the surgery.
+Before you proceed with surgery, you will be required to attend a consultation where we can discuss what you wish to achieve from the surgery.
 This is also where you can advise us of any illnesses or issues you may have which may affect the results of the procedure.
-This will include noting down any medication that you take which won’t be prescribed by your doctor.
-A consultation will allow us to determine if you’re in good in health to go through with the abdominoplasty surgery, which is why it’s important that you’re completely honest during the consultation.
+This will include noting down any medications that aren’t prescribed by your doctor.
+A consultation will allow us to determine if you’re in good health to go through with the abdominoplasty surgery, which is why it’s important that you’re completely honest during the consultation.
 There are also specific precautions that you should take:

 – Aim to be at a stable weight before the surgery